mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 Other terms that are sometimes used:

 **NaaS** Network as a service, **DSaaS** Data Science as a service.

-When moving from on-premises to the cloud, some responsibilities will shift to Microsoft.
-Cloud providers operate under a *Shared Responsibility model:* responsibility is divided between the provider and the customer, where the provider handles the security of the cloud while the customer handles security *inside* the cloud.

 #### IaaS use cases
 - temporary high performance computing - rent the machines when you need them.